noto-rious/Nitro.Self-V3/README.md

   "dm_message": "hi, i won your giveaway!" // Custom DM Message.
   "webook_url": "",                        // this is optional, if you're not sure what goes here then you don't need it.
   "webook_ping_id": "",                    // this is also optional, this value would be your numerical user id(obtained by enabling developer mode in settings).
-  "report_fails_to_webook": false          // you can set this to true if you want to webhook log failed events.
+  "report_fails_to_webook": false,         // you can set this to true if you want to webhook log failed events.
+  "save_cache": true                       // Allows for permanent code caching.
 }
 ```
 Edit `tokens.txt`